pflenker/pflenker.github.io/_posts/2019-11-08-rust-text-editor-chapter-3.md

 <small>[See this step on
 github](https://github.com/pflenker/hecto-tutorial/tree/use-termion-keys)</small>

 We are now working with keys instead of bytes.
-With that change, we where able to get rid of manually checking if <kbd>Ctrl</kbd> has been pressed, as all keys are now properly handled for us.
+With that change, we were able to get rid of manually checking if <kbd>Ctrl</kbd> has been pressed, as all keys are now properly handled for us.
 Termion provides us with values which represent
 keys: `Key::Char(c)` represents single character presses, `Key::Ctrl(c)`